Browne1997/Browne-et-al.-2022/README.md

 Folders in repository correspond and include the following steps taken below

-# Instructions and codes used in Methods: Training data preparation
+# 1. Instructions and codes used in Methods: Training data preparation

 ![image](https://user-images.githubusercontent.com/91316035/167623090-17f7b6c2-183b-4633-b18b-962659cc5054.png)
 Figure 1| Training data preparation

 1. extract_frames_N.py: code to produce deinterlaced framegrabs at 20 secs or 1min intervals from ROV Isis video (see Fig.1A) + * Code required to run the ffmpeg section * - DAVID
 2. xls2csv.py: code to transform BIIGLE annotation .xls files to VIAME .csv format (see Fig.1B)
-3. Installation instruction for VIAME
+3. viame_installation: Installation instructions for VIAME
-   * 3i.
-Instructions (+ file structure) to run the pre-processing of the raw framegrabs for data augmentation
+   * 3i. viame_pre-processing: Instructions (+ file structure) to run the pre-processing of the raw framegrabs for data augmentation
 5. skip_viame.py: code to produce same data outputs needed for training as VIAME without the augmentation of brightness and resolution variance (see Fig1.C)

-# Instructions and codes used in Methods: Training classifiers and Assessment of classifier training performance
+# 2. Instructions and codes used in Methods: Training classifiers and Assessment of classifier training performance

-1. Instructions to compile Darknet deep learning framework to user local machine for 1) training and 2) Real-time running
+1. darknet_compiling: Instructions to compile Darknet deep learning framework to user local machine for 1) training and 2) Real-time running
 2. File structure for training on local machine should be as follows:
  FIGURE OF THIS ERIN
-3. Weights and configuration files explanation and source:
+3. Weights and configuration files explanation and source

-This documents where the ‘off-the-shelf’ classifier architectures weights files (used for storing the parameters learnt during training) and corresponding configuration files are sourced.
+Table 1 outlines where classifier architectures weights files (used for storing the parameters learnt during training corresponding to features of the target class) and corresponding configuration files (outlining classifiers architecture in terms of functions, mathematics etc.) are sourced.
 These weights are either pre-trained on larger imagery datasets (lower level features already learned and stored in weights file), also known as transfer learning.
-Or the weights have no pre-trained features, therefore all features learned and stored in the weights files are directly from the training imagery created in this study.
+Or the weights have no pre-trained features, therefore all features learned and stored in the weights files are directly from the training imagery created in this study, also known as train-from-scratch.

-S2 Table 1| Sources for weights (where learnt parameters are stored corresponding to features of the target class) and configuration files (outlining classifiers architecture in terms of functions, mathematics etc.) for training from scratch (VIAME API GitHub Version 0.15.1 (YOLOv3) and Version 0.17.2 (YOLOv4) and transfer learning (AlexeyAB GitHub).
+Table 1| Sources for weights and configuration files for training from scratch (VIAME API GitHub Version 0.15.1 (YOLOv3) and Version 0.17.2 (YOLOv4)) and transfer learning (AlexeyAB GitHub).
 | Classifiers  | Weights files      | Configuration files |
 | ------------ | ------------------ | ------------------- |
 | YOLOv3       | https://pjreddie.com/media/files/yolov3-spp.weights and https://github.com/VIAME/VIAME/tree/main/configs/pipelines/models/yolo_v3_seed.weights | https://raw.githubusercontent.com/AlexeyAB/darknet/master/cfg/yolov3-spp.cfg and https://github.com/VIAME/VIAME/tree/main/configs/pipelines/models/yolo_train.cfg |
 | YOLOv4       | https://github.com/AlexeyAB/darknet/releases/download/darknet_yolo_v3_optimal/yolov4.conv.137 and https://github.com/VIAME/VIAME/tree/main/configs/pipelines/models/yolo_seed.weights  |  https://raw.githubusercontent.com/AlexeyAB/darknet/master/cfg/yolov4.cfg and https://github.com/VIAME/VIAME/tree/main/configs/pipelines/models/yolo_train.cfg |

-The following performance metrics are used to calculate mAP:
+4. set_training: using the outlined file structure (2.2) with the produce training image datasets (1.3 and 1.5) and sourced weights and configuration files this code will instruct how to run the training process on the users local machine (source code comes from: https://github.com/AlexeyAB/darknet)

+5. Detailed explanation of the mean Average Percision (mAP) used to asses training performance of classifiers (REF paper erin)

 | True positives (TP) the number of correct detections of a ground-truth bounding box |
 | False positives (FP) the number of incorrect detections of a non-existent object or a detection misplaced from the ground-truth bounding boxes |